k369p/D2D-Services/README.md

 # D2D 🚚

-A mobile app built with Expo and React Native that connects users with local service providers for various on-demand home services such as cleaning, plumbing, electrical work, moving, and more.
+An app built with Expo and React Native that connects users with local service providers for various on-demand home services such as cleaning, plumbing, electrical work, moving, and more.

 ## 📱 Overview